renovate-bot/zw/docs/guides/02_ice.md

 - `$ZLAST_COMMANDS` is an array build by [**F-Sy-H**](https://github.com/z-shell/F-Sy-H), it contains commands currently entered at prompt,
 - `(r)` searches for element that matches given pattern (`cras*`) and returns it,
 - `-n` means: not-empty, so it will be true when users enters "cras",
-- after 1 second or less, ZI will detect that `wait''` condition is true, and load the plugin, which provides command _crasis_,
+- after 1 second or less, ZI will detect that `wait'…'` condition is true, and load the plugin, which provides command _crasis_,
 - Screencast that presents the feature: [![screencast](https://asciinema.org/a/149725.svg)](https://asciinema.org/a/149725)

 ```shell